hermits-grove/hermitdb/README.md

 ```

 ### Crypto

+#### Session

+The session stores all components necessary to perform crypto related actions.

 #### TAI: Safe Nonce Use
 - designate first 32 bits of nonce to site_id
 - per site 64 bit nonce stored in `./sites/<site_id>/NONCE`